Paris is my favourite favourite favourite wheelchair accessible city in Europe.

 And three factors should make it your accessible destination of choice too:

-3. And over 400 public toilets in central Paris alone (most of which are wheelchair accessible)!
+3. Plus over 400 wheelchair accessible public toilets in central Paris alone!

 To reach Paris from the UK by train, there really is only one option:

-And when I first researched the wheelchair accessibility of Eurostar trains from London to Paris, initially my heart sunk.
+And when I first researched the wheelchair accessibility of Eurostar trains from London to Paris, initially my heart sank.

 You see, there ARE wheelchair accessible spaces on all Eurostar services to Paris.
-But these spaces are ONLY available in the First Class carriages.
+But these spaces are ONLY available in the Standard Premier or Business Premier Class carriages.
 So my initial thought was that it would indeed be possible – BUT it would be extra expensive (and wheelchair accessible travel is expensive enough as it is).

 But the more I read up on the wheelchair accessibility of Eurostar trains, the wider my smile became:

-Yes, these spaces are only available in the First Class carriages.
-But they are sold to wheelchair using passengers at the Standard Class rate – so there’s no additional expense for needing to use a wheelchair.
+Yes, these spaces are only available in the Standard Premier or Business Premier Class carriages.
+But they are sold to wheelchair using passengers at a set Standard Class rate.

-So, in fact, Eurostar treats its wheelchair using passengers extraordinarily well (chapeau!).
+So Eurostar does indeed treat its wheelchair using passengers extraordinarily well after all.

 So just getting to Paris was the first of the three treats.
 But actually getting around Paris is where the other two treats come in:

-Not all bus stops are wheelchair accessible though (the automatic ramp is unable to be extended).
-But MOST Paris bus stops ARE wheelchair accessible – and if your choice of Paris bus stop is one of the rare stops that isn’t wheelchair accessible, you just trundle along to the next stop which more than likely will be (which is about as spontaneous as wheelchair travel can be).
-The official RATP website (the public transport authority in Paris) has an excellent online map – just select the number of the bus line you want, and it then shows which bus stops are indeed wheelchair accessible (by default all are – the maps actually show which bus stops are not accessible – as these are by far the exception).
+Not all bus stops are wheelchair accessible too though (the automatic ramp is unable to be extended at a few still).
+But MOST Paris bus stops ARE wheelchair accessible – and if your choice of Paris bus stop just happens to be one of the few stops that isn’t wheelchair accessible yet, you just trundle along to the next stop which more than likely will be (which is about as spontaneous as wheelchair travel can be I suppose).
+The official RATP website (the public transport authority in Paris) has an excellent online map of accessible bus lines in central Paris (simply select the number of the bus line you want, and it then shows you which bus stops are indeed wheelchair accessible – by default all are – the maps actually just show which bus stops are not accessible, as these are by far the exception).

-And as the Paris Metro is not really that accessible or step-free, then wheelchair using visitors to Paris will be using buses a lot (but they do go almost everywhere in Paris – a change of bus might be required though).
+And as the older Paris Metro is not really that accessible or step-free, then wheelchair using visitors to Paris will be using buses a lot (but the public buses do go almost everywhere in central Paris – a change of bus might be required sometimes though).

 And the final Paris accessible travel treat also makes your visit as “spontaneous” as it can be: the widespread availability of wheelchair accessible public toilets in central Paris (“sanisettes”).
-All 400 of them – and all have been free since 2006.
+All 400 automatic public toilets are fully wheelchair accessible (and all have been FREE since 2006 – so no worrying if you have the necessary coin).

 “Access PMR” is what you are looking for (PMR = “personnes à mobilité réduite”, literally “People with Reduced Mobility”).